Curves on K3 surfaces: Applications of the regeneration technique

 \subsection{Generalisations}

 In this section, we show that the assumptions of Theorem \ref{thm: regeneration} cannot be relaxed in various situations.
-For example, the regeneration theorem does not always hold if the special fibre is a uniruled K3 surface and the curve we want to regenerate is a rational curve that moves, or that it does not hold for families of non-algebraic K3 surfaces and it does not hold for Abelian surfaces as the following two examples show.
+In the following examples, we show that the regeneration theorem does not always hold if the special fibre is a uniruled K3 surface and the curve we want to regenerate is a rational curve that moves, and that it also does not hold for families of non-algebraic K3 surfaces nor for Abelian surfaces.